You can help conserve cranes and the ecosystems, watersheds and flyways on which they depend by volunteering!

 Training Requirements: Volunteer naturalists must complete a formal training offered by the International Crane Foundation each spring or an equivalent session.
 During this training, you will meet other Volunteer Naturalists, share your knowledge and expertise, and learn program specifics.
 Scheduled training sessions will cover:

 - International Crane Foundation mission, policies and conservation work.

 Volunteer Naturalists are also required to attend additional mentoring sessions, through which volunteers are evaluated and observed leading interpretive tours and programs.

 Time Commitment: Volunteer Naturalists lead interpretive tours from April 15 until October 31.
-Volunteer Naturalists are required to lead a minimum of 2-4 tours each month or volunteer the equivalent time (4-8 hours) assisting as an exhibit docent, helping with special events or other activities.
+Volunteer Naturalists are required to lead a minimum of two to four tours each month or volunteer the equivalent time (four to eight hours) assisting as an exhibit docent, helping with special events or other activities.

 North America Program Volunteers

-Who Should Apply: Field Ecology Volunteers must enjoy working outdoors and have a passion for teaching and learning from others.
+Who Should Apply: Field Ecology Volunteers should enjoy working outdoors and have a passion for teaching and learning from others.

 - Prairie plant species identification,

 - Fire ecology and safety management,